 Retinitis Pigmentosa is the name given to a group of degenerative and inherited eye disorders that cause severe visual impairments.
 It is a rare condition and affects about 1 in every 4,000 people.

-Some types of retinitis pigmentosa lead to sight loss (which is generally slow and gradual), whilst others lead to complete blindness.
+Some types of retinitis pigmentosa lead to sight loss (which is generally slow and gradual), while others cause complete blindness.
 It usually affects both eyes, although the severity of the condition can vary between the eyes.
 It is highly uncommon for retinitis pigmentosa to occur in just one eye.

-The condition produces harmful mutations that can be found in any of around 100 genes that exist, to our current knowledge.
-These genes carry instructions for producing proteins, crucial for cells within the retina.
-These cells are called photoreceptors and carry vital instructions to make proteins that are required for the retina to function healthily.
+The condition produces harmful mutations found in any of around 100 genes that exist, to our current knowledge.
+These genes carry instructions for building proteins, crucial for cells within the retina.
+These cells are called photoreceptors and carry necessary instructions to make proteins that are required for the retina to function healthily.

-Following the breakdown of the rods, the cones soon follow and in the later stages on retinitis pigmentosa, the cones die, and eyes lose more of their visual field and develop tunnel vision.
-Because of this, people will have difficulty performing simply daily tasks like driving, reading, or recognising faces – even the faces of people they know - and objects.
+Following the breakdown of the rods, the cones soon follow and in the later stages on retinitis pigmentosa, the cones die.
+When this happens, the eyes to lose more of their visual field and develop tunnel vision.
+As a result, people will have difficulty performing simple daily tasks like driving, reading, or recognising faces and objects.

 Autosomal dominant inheritance

 Autosomal dominant retinitis pigmentosa affects men and women at the same rate.
 A recognised history of the condition can show within the family.

 This type of retinitis pigmentosa is less severe than the other types.
 The initial signs and symptoms tend to appear in an individual around the age of 30.

 Only one copy of the gene with a disorder causing mutation can produce the condition.
 When a parent has a dominant gene mutation, there is a 1-in-2 chance that any children will inherit this mutation.